 We went to Universal Orlando this morning.
 It was only about 12 miles from where we stayed.
 We arrived right at 09:00, opening time.
-Because we arrived when we did we were able to park fairly close.
+Because we came when we did, we were able to park reasonably close.
 That ended up not making a great deal of difference; we walked a ton!

-Once we entered the park we went left and found ourselves at the Incredible Hulk coaster.
-I could see that it had numerous corkscrews and loops.
+Once we entered the park, we went left and found ourselves at the Incredible Hulk coaster.
+I could see that it had many corkscrews and loops.
 I was going to pass, but Hillary talked me into riding.
 Tyler wanted desperately to ride, but he looked very nervous.
-Finally we all four decided to take the plunge.
-We got in the express land and quickly found our way to the cars.
+Finally, we all four decided to take the plunge.
+We got in the express lane and quickly found our way to the cars.

 The terror began immediately.
-The car went so fast and changed directions so quickly, it was impossible to determine what was coming next.
-Quite frankly, at the end, I did not think it was so much fun as just merely an experience.
+The car went so fast and changed directions so quickly; it was impossible to determine what was coming next.
+Quite frankly, in the end, I did not think it was so much fun as just merely an experience.

 Our next stop was the Spiderman ride.
-This was absolutely one of my favorites.
+It was one of my favorites.
 It is a 3D ride, so one is issued glasses for the ride.
-The 3D effects paired with the motion of the car made this a very enjoyable ride.
+The 3D effects, paired with the motion of the car, made this a delightful and entertaining ride.

 We next made our way to Popeye & Bluto’s Bilge-Rat Barges.
 I could see it was a soaker, so I opted out.
 Leslie opted out too.
-Of course Tyler and Hillary opted in.
-They returned to us fairly wet.
+Of course, Tyler and Hillary opted in.
+They returned to us reasonably wet.

 Next on our trek was Dudley Do-Right’s Ripsaw Falls.
 Again, this one was just for the kids.
 We told them we would meet on a specific bench.
 When they left, I went into a store and then I walked to a popcorn stand.
 Just as I made it back to Leslie, she was standing with the kids and a security guard.
 Leslie said, “We have a problem.”
 The problem turned out to be the express passes.
 I had inadvertently selected the 18th as the day we would visit the park.
 We were there on the 19th.
 The security guard was extremely kind and helpful.
 He said we could fix the problem at guest services.
 He asked if we would like him to take us.
 We said yes.
 He walked us quite a distance.

-When we arrived at guest services we explained our problem to the two men there.
+When we arrived at guest services, we explained our problem to the two men there.
 They both said this was not the first time this type of thing had happened.
-While one of them began tapping on a keyboard the other one asked where we were from.
-The kids responded with Colorado and we responded with Guyana.
-With extreme surprise in his voice he said, “In South America?”
+While one of them began tapping on a keyboard, the other one asked where we live.
+The kids responded with Colorado, and we stated Guyana.
+With extreme surprise in his voice, he said, “In South America?”
 Then he followed with, “I’m from Berbice!”
 Berbice is a town on the east coast of Guyana.
 We had a lengthy conversation with him.

-With our new cards we backtracked to Jurassic Park River Adventure.
-In this ride, a large multi-row boat enters an area were the dinosaurs have escaped and are running amok.
-At one point the boat is pulled up a large incline.
-Then, just as a T-rex is about to grab the riders in its mouth, the boat plummets down an incline, splashing into a waiting pond.
+With our new cards, we backtracked to Jurassic Park River Adventure.
+In this ride, a sizeable multi-row boat enters an area where the dinosaurs have escaped and are running amok.
+At one point the boat is pulled up a significant incline.
+Then, just as a T-rex is about to grab the riders, the craft plummets down, splashing into a waiting pond.
 Luckily I did not get soaking wet.

-We stopped after that for a very expensive lunch.
+After that, we stopped for a costly lunch.
 Two small pizzas, two small salads, a chicken Caesar salad, three beers, and one brownie with a scoop of ice cream was $65!

-Following lunch we entered the Wizarding World of Harry Potter.
+Following lunch, we entered the Wizarding World of Harry Potter.
 The first ride was Harry Potter and the Forbidden Journey.
 This ride did not have an express lane, so we ended up in quite a long line.
 The ended up being my other favorite ride.
 It was not 3D, but other than that it was a similar motion ride to the Spiderman ride.
-It was very enjoyable.
+It was delightful.

 Tyler and Hillary rode Dragon Challenge while we waited for them.

-We were all extremely tired by this point.
+We were all exhausted by this point.
 We hobbled and limped our way out of the park.
-We stopped for some adult beverages and nachos at the Margaritaville Bar.
+We stopped for some adult beverages and nachos at the Lone Palm Airport near the Margaritaville Bar.
 From there we made our way back to the car and then the condo.